 - Juice of 3 large limes

-- In a large bowl, mix shrimp, tilapia cubes and lime juice.
-Let sit in the fridge 30-45 minutes, until the fish appears white.
+- In a large bowl, mix shrimp and lime juice.
+Let sit in the fridge 30-45 minutes, until the shrimp appears white.

-- Once the fish is done, drain the lime juice.
-Squeeze the fish a bit to make sure all the excess is gone.
+- Once the shrimp is done, drain the lime juice.
+Squeeze the shrimp a bit to make sure all the excess is gone.

 - Add the shrimp, along with the avocado, into the bowl and stir well.
 Season to taste with salt and pepper.